Young. Wild. Free.

 Young.
 Wild.
 Free. is a 2023 American drama film written by Juel Taylor and Tony Rettenmaier, directed by Thembi Banks and starring Algee Smith.
 It is Banks' feature directorial debut.

 Plot

-A teenager struggling to provide for his younger siblings in Compton finds his life turned upside down when he's held at gunpoint by the girl of his dreams.
+Brandon, a high school senior in Compton, struggles to care for his younger siblings while dealing with poverty and family problems.
+His life takes a dangerous turn after he encounters Cassidy, a mysterious girl who robs him at gunpoint but also becomes the center of his attention.
+As their relationship deepens, Brandon is forced to make difficult choices that could change his future.